gregsaun/prusa_i3_bear_upgrade/README.md

   * Single frame for all Prusa versions (same frame as Full Bear 2.0 MK3)
   * New stiffer Y axis with tensioner
   * New stiffer Z axis
-  * Improve Y and Z axis homing accuracy
+  * Improve X and Y axis homing accuracy
   * Improve Z axis alignment and assembly
   * Reduce Y axis stepper noise for MK3(S)
   * New build helpers for Y and Z axis